About HPV and cancer

 • almost all cervical cancers

-• about 90 per cent of genital warts
+• 100 per cent of genital warts

 • 90 per cent of anal cancers